niedzielski/whois-local/readme.md

   - My given request rationale was:
     > Quickly and privately query domain availability locally without flooding
     > whois with requests.
   - It expires about 11 years after granted.
-I'm unsure if it ever updates.
+It seems to update periodically.
   - com domains alone is about 4.8 gigabytes.

 2. Download the zone file and move it to zones/.